 Shortly after I trying a spin class a few years later, I dove headfirst into road biking and triathlons.
 When I was not working or trolling for guys, I was biking, swimming or running.
 My friends and I joked we wouldn’t recognize each other if we weren’t wearing a cap and goggles or sunglasses and a helmet.
 But when I admitted to a friend that I wasn’t sure I “deserved” to use race wheels at an upcoming bike race and he said “But you have the same right to race wheels as any other athlete,” I thought he was crazy.
 “You think I’m an athlete?”
 I asked, incredulous.
 “Why wouldn’t you be?” he asked me.
 “You are always training for a race.
 Sometimes you work out twice a day.”
 I was flattered but I remained skeptical.

 When I was 28 I did my first IronmanTM triathlon.
-That’s a 2.4 mile swim, a 112 mile bike, and a 26.2 mile run.
+That’s a 2.4-mile swim, a 112-mile bike, and a 26.2-mile run.
 I spent the better part of a year training for it.
-In preparation for it, I crossed the finish of my fifth marathon and I travelled with my bike to a training camp in Spain.
+In preparation for it, I crossed the finish of my fifth marathon and I traveled with my bike to a training camp in Spain.
 I planned every aspect of my life around training for that race.
 Yet I scoffed when anyone called me a triathlete.
 “I do triathlons,” I remember correcting my sister, “but I wouldn’t call myself a triathlete.”
 She told me I was nuts; and not just because a triathlon was my idea of fun.

 I wish I could tell you I realized I was an athlete when I crossed the finish line of that IronmanTM.
 What I remember about that moment was pure joy, a sense of accomplishment, and the piece of pepperoni pizza I inhaled immediately afterward.